 The normal basal body temperature range is between 97.7 and 98.2.
 Low basal temperatures, below 97.7, may reflect hypothyroidism; high basal temperatures, above 98.2, may be evidence of hyperthyroidism.

-The function of the thyroid gland can be determined by measuring your basal
+the thyroid gland can be determined by measuring your basal

 temperature and that can be done with something as simple as